TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Injectivity_and_surjectivity.md

 ::::::

-The content of {prf:ref}`Prop:InjSurj:BijIsInv` is that, intuitively, a transformation is bijective if and only if it can be undone by some linear transformation.
+The content of {prf:ref}`Prop:InjSurj:BijIsInv` is, intuitively, that a transformation is bijective if and only if it can be undone by some linear transformation.

 :::{prf:proposition}